ryangerardwilson/csvbro/README.md

 - File not found or CSV loading errors will display an error and exit.
 - Type mismatches in WHERE clauses (e.g., comparing a numeric column to a string) will display an error.
 - Using `LIKE` on non-string columns or invalid condition syntax will display an error.
+- Insufficient unique values for `DECILES` or `PERCENTILES` (fewer than 10) will result in an error.

 ## Notes